TLCFEM/suanPan-manual/docs/README.md

 within hours.
 If you have experience in developing new models in any language, you shall be able to do the same.
 The architecture is continuously evolving to provide a hassle-free platform for researchers to implement new ideas.

+Modern programming paradigms for parallel computing have evolved a lot in recent years.
+C++ itself has also received a huge number of updates starting from `C++11`.
+`suanPan` is basically a practice of modern parallel computing with brand-new language features.
+The civil/structural community also needs an update of new tools for efficient numerical analysis.
+`suanPan` is designed to offer a concise but highly extensible framework for finite element analysis.
+With the assist of `Armadillo`, the syntax of which is expressive, researchers can try out new ideas easily.

 ## Where to start?

 It is not easy to pick up a new finite element analysis tool, but it is not impossible.